AVADOLearning/open-source/README.md

 The following are examples of source code which cannot be released by Floream:

 * Source code specifically related to the user interface and branding requirements of Floream's partnerships, e.g. themes, as Floream is not authorised to redistribute the branding within such source code.
+* Configuration pertaining to the security of Floream's infrastructure.

 Include the following:
 ## 5. Community participation